Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

-In the following, we focus our numerical analysis on values of $K(>K_c)$ large enough so that synchronization is achieved for sufficiently small stationary slopes $\Delta \phi$.
+Thus, in the following, we focus our numerical analysis on values of $K(>K_c)$ large enough so that synchronization is achieved with sufficiently small stationary slopes $\Delta \phi$, for $\delta$ taking values through the interval $[0,\pi/2)$.
 This is in principle always possible, though for $\delta = 0$ it requires choosing some $K$ that grows with the system size as $\sqrt{L}$ \cite{strogatz}.
 To that end, we will consider coupling strengths $K$ that are roughly twice as large as our numerical estimate for $K_c$.
-The latter is defined as the smallest value of $K$ for which we obtain a saturation of the roughness $W_\phi(L,t)$ for $200$ realizations (as many as those employed in the results reported in Fig.~\ref{figsat}).
+The latter is defined as the smallest value of $K$ for which we obtain a saturation of the roughness $W_\phi(L,t)$ for $200$ realizations (as many as those employed in the results reported in Fig.~\ref{figsat}); see Appendix \ref{AppDep} for more details.
 Such numerical estimates, which are likely to be lower bounds for the actual value of $K_c$, are shown in Fig.~\ref{figPD} for different system sizes $L$ (see legend).
 They are consistently larger than the two-oscillator estimate $K_c^\text{SSK}$ (\ref{kssk}), as expected, and smaller than $K_c^\text{O}$ (\ref{ko}), in agreement with previous results \cite{ostborn}.
 For the case of $\delta = 0$, the estimate does grow with $\sqrt{L}$, while in the other cases it appears to be only weakly dependent on $L$.
-The precise coupling strength $K$ chosen for each value of $\delta$ will be mentioned in the discussion of the corresponding numerical results.
+A complementary analysis of the dependence of $K_c$ on $L$ for different $\delta$, including some additional results, is provided in Appendix \ref{AppDep}.